docker/docs/docker-hub/publish/insights-analytics.md

 ### Export data using the website

-Here's how to export usage data for your organization's images using the Docker Hub website.
+Export usage data for your organization's images using the Docker Hub website by following these steps:

 1. Sign in to [Docker Hub](https://hub.docker.com/){: target="_blank"
     rel="noopener" class="_"} and select **Organizations**.